 3. Vibrant Photo Blanket

-You can easily create a photo blanket that’s aesthetically pleasing and comfortable to use.
+You can easily create a photo blanket like these that’s aesthetically pleasing and comfortable to use.
 If you want to dive deeper into your creativity, try making a blanket with photos on both sides.

 Put your memories on display by using photos you want to remember for a long time to come.